| ↑↑ Home | ↑ Net & Web |

 want to look at the others.

-special-purpose.
-Reading about them helps to learn about writing robots, and
+are mostly special-purpose.
+Reading about them helps to learn about writing

 Finally, if you have good knowledge of the web and HTML, and have demanding requirements for a search spider, I can recommend the one I have perpetrated myself, wfind.
 It is very powerful, but accordingly complex to use, and it takes an expert to exploit its full potential.
 If you are interested, read my introductory page and its manual page online.